TheOrangeBraincell/variants_in_AS_Pipeline/README.md

  * sample set of gene expression information files (gene.tsv) from the SCAN-B initiative.

 #### Computational Power
 The pipeline was run on a cluster for sensitive data in Uppsala (https://www.uppmax.uu.se/resources/systems/the-bianca-cluster/).
-It was sped up by running the variant calling file and genotyping step per chromosome.
-And then the PSI scores step only for set of genes with sufficient expression (FPKM>10).
+It was sped up by running the steps only for set of 10,699 genes with sufficient expression (FPKM>10).

 ### 1. Parsing through variant calling files (.vcf): Extracting Locations
 For this step all .vcf files for all samples to be investigated are needed.
 The script *vcf_location_table.py* can be used on the whole genome or on a specific set of coordinates.
 The vcf file list is created with bash.